neo9/n9-node-conf/README.md

 1. If `process.env.NODE_ENV` is not defined, default to `'development'`
 2. If `local.js` does not exists, it will be ignored.
 3. It will also fetch the `package.json` of the app to fill its `name` & `version`

+This module can use a configuration extension, see [here](./documentation/extendable-configuration.md) for more information.

 ## Example